For Parents

 Three ways to do Montessori at Home:

-• As a mother of three little people I understand how uncomfortable it is to start to let your children help you with household tasks.
+Letting your children help feels uncomfortable in the beginning.
 It doesn’t feel like help at first.
 I promise it will pay off later when you wake up one morning and they’ve already gotten ready and made breakfast.
 Do it while they’re young and eager to learn!
 This is also a great way to develop those math, reading, fine motor and focus skills.
 So put their things low enough for them to reach.
 Get a step stool for the things they can’t, briefly show them how to do a task and try not to redo it in front of them !
 Instead demonstrate it again at a later time.
 Your example is the best teacher.